pacs-course/pacs-examples/Examples/src/SegmentIntersect/README.md

 - The use of `inline` to avoid the one-definition-rule, since the header file containes the definition of non-template functions;
 - An overloading of the output streaming operator to prettiprint the results;
 - The use of 'block scope' to simplify the repetition of a test on different data.
+- The use of a concept to specify a prerequisite on a type